lachlan-ibm/ibmvia_autoconf/examples/federation_demo/README.md

 The configuration containers required elevated permissions in order to run.

-We will be using the Verify Access Operator to manage the promotion of configurations to the runtime Reverse Proxy and Authorization containers.
+We will be using the Verify Identity Operator to manage the promotion of configurations to the runtime Reverse Proxy and Authorization containers.